 Centretown's Case for Ingredient-First Dining

 Ottawa's mid-market restaurant scene has, over the past decade, split into two recognizable camps: ambitious tasting-menu operations that position themselves against national fine-dining peers, and a smaller tier of neighbourhood-rooted restaurants where the cooking is equally serious but the format stays loose and accessible.
 ARLO, on Somerset Street West in Centretown, belongs firmly to the second camp.
-The room signals this immediately.
-The front bar is packed most nights, the back booths quieter, and when summer arrives, the leafy back terrace becomes the primary draw.
 This is a restaurant that knows its register and plays it with confidence.

 That confidence is not accidental.
 Co-owner Jamie Stunt earned a silver medal at the Canadian Culinary Championship in 2013, a competition that benchmarks professional kitchens nationally.
 Co-owner and sommelier Alex McMahon spent time at RIVIERA and Fauna before an internship at Noma in 2015.
-These are credentials that establish ARLO within a serious peer set, even if the dining room never asks you to notice them.
 The credentials matter here because they explain the kitchen's discipline, not because they are the point of the meal.

 What the Menu Actually Argues

-Across Canada's progressive restaurant tier, ingredient sourcing has become the central editorial argument of a menu.
+Across Canada's progressive restaurant tier, ingredient sourcing has become central to the menu.
 What is grown here, raised here, fermented here, and why does it appear on this plate in this form?
 The strongest practitioners, from Atelier in Ottawa's Golden Triangle to AnnaLena in Vancouver and Tanière³ in Québec City, treat the Canadian larder as both constraint and subject.
 ARLO operates within this same framing, but at a more democratic price point and with shorter, rotating menus that keep sourcing decisions visible without becoming didactic.

 The kitchen's approach favors combinations that read as counterintuitive until they land.
 Beef tataki alongside barbecued eel with chili, pickled shallots, crispy sweet potato, and aioli is a dish built around texture contrast and controlled acidity.
 Scallop tartare with black garlic, kohlrabi, cilantro, and mushroom vinegar uses fermentation-derived depth, the kind of building block that connects ARLO's cooking to the broader Canadian trend of treating preservation and fermentation as flavor strategies rather than pantry afterthoughts.
 These are not decorative combinations.
 The dish architecture suggests a kitchen that works backward from what an ingredient does rather than forward from what sounds appealing.